 The Pakistani government is inching closer to a solution for one of its most enduring problems.
 On Jan.
 6, Prime Minister Nawaz Sharif's administration announced that Pakistan's major political parties had all approved a measure, originally proposed in 2015, to join the historically autonomous Federally Administered Tribal Areas with neighboring Khyber-Pakhtunkhwa province.
-The merger is part of Islamabad's effort to promote development in the Federally Administered Tribal Areas — Pakistan's poorest region — and to strengthen local law enforcement to combat militancy there.
-The move would also free up military resources that Islamabad could then devote to its border with India.
-After all, New Delhi has grown increasingly assertive in responding to cross-border attacks by Pakistan-based militants in the disputed territory of Kashmir.
+The merger is part of Islamabad's effort to promote development in the Federally Administered Tribal Areas -- Pakistan's poorest region -- and to strengthen local law enforcement to combat militancy there.
+The move would also free up military resources that Islamabad could then devote to its border with India, which has grown increasingly assertive in responding to cross-border attacks by Pakistan-based militants in the disputed territory of Kashmir.
 If successful, the merger would be among the most consequential reforms in Pakistan's nearly 70-year history.
-The initiative at last has the political support it needs to proceed, but other challenges will keep it from reaching fruition anytime soon.
+But though the initiative at last has the political support it needs to proceed,...